Types of services

 - preventing the voice from becoming hoarse or strained as often

-We can work with individuals and those around them to identify strategies and interventions that may help develop social understanding and promote social participation.
+We work with individuals and those around them to identify strategies and interventions that may help develop social understanding and promote social participation.

 Social communication therapy may work on skills such as: